praveingk/DPTP/README.md

  sudo ./build/MoonGen examples/dptp_topo.lua <DPDK PORT id1> <DPDK Port id2>
 ```

-Note that <DPDK Port id2> is redundant and is used only for switch-to-host DPTP.
+Note that "DPDK Port id2" is redundant and is used only for switch-to-host DPTP.
 For just switch-to-switch DPTP, the command could be :
 ```shell
  sudo ./build/MoonGen examples/dptp_topo.lua 0 0